 The "<data type="dap4_string"/>" specifies the lexical class for the values that this attribute can have.
-In this case, the namespace attribute is defined to have a DAP4 string value.
+In this case, the “Principal_Investigator” attribute is defined to have a DAP4 string value.
 Similar notation is used for values occurring as text within an xml element.

-The lexical specification later in this section defines the legal lexical structure for such lexical items.
+The lexical specification later in this section defines the legal lexical structure for such items.
 Specifically, it defines the format of the following lexical items.

 Constants, namely: string, float, integer, character, and opaque.